 On the other hand, and related to more superstitions, we find that during the Middle Ages it was also given a special meaning to number 13, which coincided with the number of members who carried out the covens, as well as the 13 steps that took the condemned to the gallows for witchcraft.

 In the same way, as in the tarot deck, card number 13 is the most feared, because it symbolizes death.
 Coincidence?

 The origins seem to refer to the ancient Roman mythology when the first focus of attention was placed by calling "Tuesday" the day of the week ruled by Mars, the god of war and destruction.

 But the fateful Tuesday, May 13 arrived, when, coinciding with a legendary moon eclipse that predicted great misfortunes, the destruction of numerous boats and the death of hundreds of soldiers sent to fight against the Muslims happened, thus assuming the end of an era and the fall of the Eastern Roman Empire in Constantinople.

 Since for Christianity this fact was a very strong impact, from that day, Tuesday 13 became a day destined to carry bad luck over the years.

-Anyway, whether you fear bad luck or question it, from here we wish you a happy next Tuesday 13.
+Anyway, whether you fear bad luck or question it, from here we wish you a happy next Tuesday or Friday 13.